apache/pinot/docs/record_reader.rst

   - All the columns in the schema should be preserved (if column does not exist in the original record, put default value instead)
-  - Columns not in the schema should be escaped
+  - Columns not in the schema should not be included
   - Values for the column should follow the field spec from the schema (data type, single-valued/multi-valued)

-- For the time column, record reader should be able to read both incoming and outgoing time:
+- For the time column (refer to `TimeFieldSpec <https://github.com/apache/incubator-pinot/blob/master/pinot-common/src/main/java/org/apache/pinot/common/data/TimeFieldSpec.java>`_), record reader should be able to read both incoming and outgoing time (we allow *incoming time - time value from the original data* to *outgoing time - time value stored in Pinot* conversion during index creation).

   - If incoming and outgoing time column name are the same, use incoming time field spec
   - If incoming and outgoing time column name are different, put both of them as time field spec